 Spain Startup Visa

-Spain’s principal criterion for assessing your application is a decision around the benefits your business will bring to Spain.
+In Spain the visa for a startup is called an entrepreneur visa.
+The principal criterion for assessing your application is a decision around the benefits your business will bring to Spain.
 While some other visas have a clear focus on innovative products, Spain’s criterion is more extensive.
+You need to show that it will create jobs, you need to have a clear business plan, sufficient funds, insurance, criminal record and other items.

 Chile Startup Visa